Sri Lanka by Local Rail

 Overnight: The Heritage Galle Fort, Galle or Similar (B, L)

-After breakfast, we’ll check out of the hotel before heading to a cinnamon plantation just outside Galle to discover how Sri Lanka’s world-famous Ceylon Cinnamon is farmed.
+After breakfast and check out, we’ll board our private coach and drive out to a cinnamon plantation just outside Galle to discover how Sri Lanka’s world-famous Ceylon Cinnamon is farmed – Sri Lanka produces 85% of the world’s finest cinnamon.
 Galle District, known as ‘Cinnamon Country,’ provides the ideal conditions for this spice, with steep slopes surrounded by lush jungle.
-Sri Lanka produces 85% of the world’s finest cinnamon from the Cinnamomum verum, or true cinnamon tree, native to the island.

-Continuing along the coast, you’ll travel through stunning shoreline scenery, with dazzling white sand beaches and emerald hills.
-Along the way, we’ll stop to watch the famous stilt fishermen, a symbol of Sri Lanka’s coastal culture.
+Continuing along the coast, you’ll travel through stunning shoreline scenery, with dazzling white sand beaches and emerald hills, stopping along the way to watch the famous stilt fishermen, a symbol of Sri Lanka’s coastal culture.
 These skilled fishermen balance themselves on vertical poles set in the shallow waters, casting their lines to catch small fish like spotted herrings and mackerels without disturbing the marine life below.

-We’ll then journey by coach to Yala National Park, Sri Lanka’s premier wildlife reserve, approximately three hours from Mirissa.
-You’ll spend the next two nights at Cinnamon Wild Resort, a rustic retreat located just a few kilometers from the park.
+After lunch at a local restaurant, we’ll continue to Yala National Park, Sri Lanka’s premier wildlife reserve, for two nights at Cinnamon Wild Resort, a rustic retreat located just a few kilometers from the park.
 The resort borders a large lake where crocodiles, pelicans, and deer coexist.
 You may even spot a resident tribe of grey langur monkeys, known for their playful antics (perhaps even jumping on your roof in the morning!).
 The hotel’s proximity to the park means wildlife such as elephants, wild boar, and even the occasional leopard might wander close by.

 After checking in, take time to explore and unwind.
 Tonight, dinner will be at leisure.

-This morning, you’ll head out in a 4WD for an exciting safari through Yala National Park, exploring open grasslands, dense forests, and serene lagoons.
-Your knowledgeable guide will listen for the subtle sounds of wildlife that often go unnoticed.
-The park is considered one of the best places in the world to see these ever-elusive leopards as it has one of the highest densities of these beautiful cats in the world.
-You might encounter a variety of animals such as spotted deer, wild boar, and the elusive sloth bear.
-Yala is also home to diverse birdlife, including the rare Junglefowl and the vibrant Indian Peafowl.
+In the early hours of the morning, you’ll head out on a 4WD safari through Yala National Park, exploring open grasslands, dense forests, and serene lagoons.
+Your knowledgeable guide will listen for the subtle sounds of wildlife, that often go unnoticed, to ensure you have the best chance of spotting a variety of animals such as spotted deer, wild boar, the elusive sloth bear, and the more elusive leopard – Yala National Park is renowned for having the world’s densest leopard population, so keep your eyes out.

-In the late afternoon, enjoy a shorter safari focused on birdwatching.
+In the late afternoon, enjoy a shorter safari, perhaps focused on birdwatching.
 Yala is home to over 215 bird species, including the Sri Lanka Wood Pigeon, Painted Stork, and Crimson-fronted Barbet.
 If you’re lucky, you might also spot an Indian Star Tortoise as it basks in the sun.

 After a day filled with nature, head back to the hotel for a buffet dinner, where you can unwind and recount your wildlife encounters.